 We combines diverse skills through integrative cooperation among the partners to form a powerful and successful network.

-Our competences include:
+Our competencies include:

 - 3D cell and tissue models